Adding data to a project

 Watch this short video to see how to load and analyze public data sets.

-Add files from the project object storage
+Add files from the project storage

-The object storage for the project contains the files you uploaded to the project, but it can also contain other files.
-For example, you can save a DataFrame in a notebook in the project object storage.
+The storage for the project contains the files you uploaded to the project, but it can also contain other files.
+For example, you can save a DataFrame in a notebook in the project storage.
 You can add those files as data assets to your project.